FORT McCURE CHAPTER NSDAR

 James McClure were present, including his

-granddaughter Martha McClure Hartman, who had been born there in
+granddaughter Martha McClure Hartman.
+She had been born there in

-1825 and had lived in Bloomsburg all her life.
+1825 and had lived in Bloomsburg, Pennsylvania, all her life.

 During World Wars I & II the ladies of the chapter contributed many